Silverthorn, Toronto: Character

 The neighbourhood south of Eglinton Avenue is made up of single-detached homes.

 Silverthorn contained the central commercial district for the former City of York along Eglinton Avenue where the York Civic Centre, which housed York's municipal offices, is located.

 The area has a large number of Roman Catholics, many of whom are Italian and Portuguese by descent.
 However, Silverthorn is very diverse and includes many Baptists, Buddhists and other Christians.
-Latin Americans, Blacks and Southeast Asians are also well represented in this area.
+Latin Americans, Black Canadians, and Southeast Asians are also well represented in this area.

 North of Eglinton, nearly two-thirds of the Silverthorn's population resides in rental units, many of them in low-rise apartment buildings.
 South of Eglinton the area retains its working class character, though the majority of residents are owners (almost 60%).
 Although the houses are modest, they are also single, detached and owned.
 There is an above-average contingency of Romance language speakers including Portuguese, Italian and Spanish.
 This area contains the western end of Eglinton West.

 The hilly terrain of Silverthorn is comparable to nearby areas but distinguishable compared with the city, which in general slopes south to the lake.
 One resident described the topography of the neighbourhood as "Toronto's hidden San Francisco," referring to that city's the famously hilly terrain.
 Silverthorn's winding and one-way streets make through traffic a non-factor for ball playing.